 But if passion is a trailing indicator that you've found the right field for you, that still leaves those at the start of their careers with a tough question: If you don't follow your passion, how do you choose a career?

 A new Harvard Business Review post from Harvard Business School professor Jon Jachimowicz offers a simple, research-backed reply.
-Forget passion, and focus on purpose instead.
+Focus less on what makes you feel passionate, and more on what you truly care about.

 Why purpose beats passion.